fanoframework/fanoframework.github.io/security/handling-cors/index.md

 ## Handling CORS with middleware

-Fano Framework provides built-in middleware class `TCorsMiddleware` or `TNullCorsMiddleware` which is to simplify task for sending appropriate CORS headers.
+Fano Framework provides built-in middleware class `TCorsMiddleware` which is to simplify task for sending appropriate CORS headers.
 Read [Middlewares](/middlewares) for more information about working with middlewares.

+Constructor of `TCorsMiddleware` expects `ICors` interface instance which responsible to handle CORS request.

-`TNullCorsMiddleware` is CORS middleware implementation which simply allow all CORS request without restriction, while `TCorsMiddleware` class is implementation which can be configured to selectively apply restriction.
+`TNullCors` is `ICors` implementation which simply allow all CORS request without restriction, while `TCors` class is implementation which can be configured to selectively apply restriction.

 ## Register CORS middleware with container

-Fano Framework has `TCorsMiddlewareFactory` or `TNullCorsMiddlewareFactory` class which allows you to register `TCorsMiddleware` or `TNullCorsMiddleware` with service container.
+Fano Framework has `TCorsMiddlewareFactory` or `TNullCorsMiddlewareFactory` class which allows you to register `TCorsMiddleware` with `TCors` or `TNullCors` with service container.
 Both factory classes are derived from `TBaseCorsMiddlewareFactory`.

 ```